 - creating or curating a free dataset that others can use

 - educating, explaining, or otherwise helping people learn new or existing techniques

-In some cases, in particular for projects involving hardware, we know that our grant likely won't be enough for the whole project.
-We're happen for our grant to supplement existing work, though we would like to see justification in your application for why the project could use our support.
+In some cases, particularly for projects involving hardware, we know that our grant likely won't be enough for the whole project.
+We're happy for our grant to supplement existing work, though we would like to see justification in your application for why the project could use our support.